All Episodes

 I would argue that it probably is.

-Let's listen to the montage of Mayor Bloomberg that we've been talking about all day, including, oh, yeah, cops must throw uh minority kids up against the wall.
+Let's listen to the montage of Mayor Bloomberg that we've been talking about all day, including, oh, yeah, cops must throw minority kids up against the wall.

-And our crime strategies and tools, including stop question frisk, have made New York City the safest big city in America.
+And our crime strategies and tools, including stop, question, frisk, have made New York City the safest big city in America.

-The fact that stops match up with crime statistics, and the fact that our police officers on patrol, the majority of whom are black, Hispanic, or members of other ethnic or racial minorities, make an average about less than one stop a week.
+The fact that stops match up with crime statistics and the fact that our police officers on patrol, the majority of whom are black, Hispanic, or members of other ethnic or racial minorities, make an average about less than one stop a week.

 Victims and perpetrators of crime are disportionately young minority men.